gbfonseca/gb_fonseca/README.md

 &nbsp;

 **Talking about Personal Stuffs:**
-- 👨🏽‍💻 I’m currently learning Asp.Net Core, Angular and Sql Server;
+- 👨 I’m currently learning Asp.Net Core, Angular and Sql Server;
+- 💻 I'm a student of Computer Science;
+- ⚡️ Enthusiast in Machine Learning, Data Science, Python.
 - 📫 How to reach me: gabriel.fonsecadev@gmail.com;

 **Languages and Tools:**